-Everything in life is easier when people find you likeable.
-Am I right or am I right?
+Everything in life is easier when people find you a likeable person.
+Am I right, or am I right?
 We want to be around people we like.
 Duh!
 And you’ll find that, in general, people give favor to those who are likeable.

-Here are 5 ways (tips!) to help you be instantly more likeable.
+Here are a few tips to help you be instantly more likeable.
 Now, that sounds like a pretty big claim, doesn’t it?

 “Act now!
 And you’ll be instantly more likeable!”

-But I’m serious as a scientist on this point because likeability is a skill.
+But I’m as serious as a scientist on this point because likeability is a skill.
 And all skills can be improved.
-That means every single one of us can learn to be more likable!
+That means every single one of us can learn to be a more likable person!

 So, let’s break down what you can do to be the kind of person other people want to give opportunities to.